Sophie Nélisse: Career

-She spent her early years training in gymnastics and signed to a talent agency to make money to pay for the training, but after getting the part in The Book Thief (and subsequent accolades) she shifted her focus to acting.
+Nélisse spent her early years training in gymnastics and signed to a talent agency to make money to pay for the training, but after getting the part of Liesel Meminger in The Book Thief (and subsequent accolades) she shifted her focus to acting.

 Besides her Genie Award for Monsieur Lazhar, she won a Jutra Award for her performance and a Young Artist Award nomination as Best Leading Young Actress in an International Feature Film.
-She held a recurring role in the Québec sitcom Les Parents and she also starred in the title role of the 2015 film The Great Gilly Hopkins.
+She held a recurring role in the Québec sitcom The Parent Family and she also starred in the title role of the 2015 film The Great Gilly Hopkins.
 In May 2016, Nélisse was present on the red carpet at Cannes Film Festival for the first time to present Canadian thriller movie Mean Dreams.